 - (a) AMENDMENT.-Section 17 of the Securities Exchange Act of 1934 (15 U.S.C.
-78q) is amended- - (1) by redesignating subsection (i) as subsection (l); and - (2) by inserting after subsection (h) the following new subsections: - "(i) INVESTMENT BANK HOLDING COMPA- - "(1) ELECTIVE SUPERVISION OF AN INVEST-MENT BANK HOLDING COMPANY NOT HAVING A BANK OR SAVINGS ASSOCIATION AFFILIATE.- - "(A) IN GENERAL.-An investment bank holding company that is not- - "(i) an affiliate of a wholesale financial institution, an insured bank (other than an institution described in subparagraph (D), (F), or (G) of section 2(c)(2), or held under section 4(f), of the Bank Holding Company Act of 1956), or a savings association, - "(ii) a foreign bank, foreign company, or company that is described in section 8(a) of the International Banking Act of 1978, or - "(iii) a foreign bank that controls, directly or indirectly, a corporation chartered under section 25A of the Federal Reserve Act, may elect to become supervised by filing with the Commission a notice of intention to become supervised, pursuant to subparagraph (B) of this paragraph.
+78q) is amended- $\label{eq:matter}$ - (1) by redesignating subsection (i) as subsection (l); and - (2) by inserting after subsection (h) the following new subsections: - lowing new subsections:

+"(i) INVESTMENT BANK HOLDING COMPANIES.- - "(1) ELECTIVE SUPERVISION OF AN INVEST-MENT BANK HOLDING COMPANY NOT HAVING A BANK OR SAVINGS ASSOCIATION AFFILIATE.-

+"(A) IN GENERAL.-An investment bank holding company that is not-

+"(i) an affiliate of a wholesale financial institution, an insured bank (other than an institution described in subparagraph (D), (F), or (G) of section 2(c)(2), or held under section 4(f), of the Bank Holding Company Act of 1956), or a savings association, may elect to become supervised by filing with the Commission a notice of intention to become supervised, pursuant to subparagraph (B) of this paragraph.
 Any investment bank holding company filing such a notice shall be supervised in accordance with this section and comply with the rules promulgated by the Commission applicable to supervised investment bank holding companies.